56 Brilliant Woodworking Tips for Beginners

 Iron pipe clamps can easily mar softer woods or react with the glue to stain the wood.
 My solution is to cut a section of plastic PVC pipe to size and place it around the pipe.
 If you have several short lengths, you can space them strategically to accommodate different widths of stock wood. — Tim Johnson.

 Quick Blade-Height Gauge

-Then when it's time to reset the table saw blade, these blocks will help you get the job done quickly.
-Click here for more table saw tips.
+Then when it’s time to reset the table saw blade, these blocks will help you get the job done quickly

 What’s the Reason for Nominal Dimensions?

-For many of us, the moment we learned that a 2x4 board is actually 1.5 inches x 3.5 inches was simply mind-blowing.
+For many of us, the moment we learned that a 2×4 board is actually 1.5 inches x 3.5 inches was simply mind-blowing.
 The reason for this apparent contradiction is that the board has been planed down to eliminate irregularities.
 At one point, many years ago, 2x4s actually were 2 inches x 4 inches, but their rough surfaces made them difficult to stock and handle.
-The old terms, such as 2x4 or 4x4, are still used, and are known as the "nominal" size of the board.
+The old terms, such as 2×4 or 4×4, are still used, and are known as the “nominal” size of the board.
 These nominal sizes are used because they are easier to say and they stick to tradition.
-Now, thanks to a lawsuit, most big box stores list the nominal and actual sizes of lumber.

 Flexible Sanding Block from the Office